-Though the prevalence of HIV in Bangladesh is still low, but the determinants used in this study need to be enumerated to barrage HIV.
+We investigated the knowledge and level of consciousness about HIV/AIDS among sexually active women of Bangladesh.
 This study identified some socio-demographic and background determinants of HIV awareness such as age, residence type, level of education, wealth index, and so on.

-1,29303132
+We investigated the knowledge and level of consciousness about HIV/AIDS among sexually active women of Bangladesh.
+We observed that a large portion of the women (58.69%) had high score regarding HIV-related knowledge and awareness according to latest available MICS data.
+The figure was lower than that of a comparative study conducted in 13 countries of sub-Saharan Africa; in which DHS data in each country was used; shows higher level of HIV/AIDS knowledge among the women as those countries experienced HIV pandemic earlier1,29.
+Another study shows that family planning knowledge among the women has been proved to be effective for preventing HIV transmission 30.
+Many countries used mass communication through mass media to raise awareness of HIV/AIDS 31.
+One study encompassing information among people aged 15–24 from 137 countries figured that the rate of comprehensive knowledge about HIV prevention was lower among women compared to men (36 % among women vs 40 % among men) 32.

 Findings of our study showed people of age group 25-34 years tend of having high HIV awareness compared to the people of other age groups, reflecting similarities with previous study 33.
-Since people of this age group generally get in touch with social platform and other ways of mass media, which support them to increase the HIV awareness among them.3435 Level of education was also an important influencing factor among the determinants since this study revealed people of having secondary completed or higher education tend to have more HIV awareness than other, which is consistent with other previous studies 36–38.
-39
+Since people of this age group generally get in touch with social platform and other ways of mass media, which support them to increase the HIV awareness among them.
+One Serbia based study revealed that 53% women of Serbian women aged 15-49 are likely to have immense knowledge about HIV/AIDS 34.
+A mixed model analysis of BDHS pooled data describes that women of different age group have different level of HIV/AIDS knowledge whereas women aged 20-29 years are more aware of HIV than young married women (15-19 years)35.

+Level of education was also an important influencing factor among the determinants since this study revealed people of having secondary completed or higher education tend to have more HIV awareness than other, which is consistent with other previous studies 36–38.
+Previous studies have identified women’s education has wider repercussions and as per the current study education increases the chances of having higher HIV knowledge 39.

-Our study also disclosed that married women who have access to mass media were likely to have higher knowledge about HIV awareness.
-Earlier publications showed the similar result about the influence of mass media accessibility regarding HIV awareness among the married women 40,41.42 Similarly richest respondents showed having comparatively higher knowledge regarding HIV than the other categories of wealth indexed people.39 Because the people of this category have easy access to mass media and tend of having higher education which help them to know more about HIV awareness.
+Our study also identified that married women who have access to mass media were likely to have higher knowledge about HIV awareness.
+Earlier publications showed the similar result about the influence of mass media accessibility regarding HIV awareness among the married women 40,41.
+Social barriers to increasing knowledge about sexually transmitted diseases are decreasing with the access of media and social media 42.
+Similarly richest respondents showed having comparatively higher knowledge regarding HIV than the other categories of wealth indexed people.
+In our study, household wealth status was significantly associated with levels of HIV knowledge.
+Poorest were less likely to be in the “High Score” group of HIV knowledge than for those who were in the richest group.
+The belief that economic solvency ensures access to basic necessities such as proper living condition, education, healthcare services which provides the condition for effective health communication and knowledge acquirement may not be directly playing a role in HIV knowledge 39.
+Because the people of this category have easy access to mass media and tend of having higher education which help them to know more about HIV awareness.
 Previous publication also shoed same result for this category of people 41,43.